MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-full-outer.md

 ![Merge dialog box for full outer join](images/me-merge-operations-full-outer-merge-window.png "needs detailed alt text?")

 >[!TIP]
 >Take a closer look at the message at the bottom of the dialog box that reads "The selection matches 4 of 4 rows from the first table, and 3 of 4 rows from the second table."
-This is crucial for understanding the result that you get from this operation.
+This message is crucial for understanding the result that you get from this operation.

 In the **Countries** table, you have the **Country** Spain with **id** of 4, but there are no records for **CountryID** 4 in the **Sales** table.
 That's why only three of four rows from the right table found a match.
 All rows from the right table that didn't have matching rows from the left table will be grouped and shown in a new row in the output table with no values for the fields from the left table.